-Maine Maine Department of Education, Office of Higher Education http://www.mass.edu/forstudents/complaints/complaintprocess.asp
+Maine Department of Education, Office of Higher Education

 Complaints shall be addressed in writing to the Maine Department of Education, Office of Higher Education, 23 State House Station Augusta, Maine, 04333, with specific facts and allegations and signed by the complainant.
 The school shall be notified of any complaints which are to be investigated.